METALS-Copper slips on uncertainty ahead of China factory report

 China's official Purchasing Managers' Index, due out on Saturday, is likely

-to show manufacturing activity barely expanded in May, according to a Reuters
+to show that manufacturing activity barely expanded in May, according to a

 Many investors were not taking chances after an initial private-sector PMI